dharkness/civ4bullai/trunk/Info/Better BTS AI readme.txt

 - Reworked AI valuation of buildings with happiness effects so all effects are considered
 - Buildings with negative happiness effects are now strongly avoided if city has happiness problems
 - AI now values buildings which reduce war weariness, previously only avoided buildings which increased it
+- AI now values religious buildings for AP religion more than other relgious buildings based on boosted yield
+- AI now values religious buildings for state religion more than other religious buildings based on yield boosts from wonders
+- Tweaks to help AI build mobile defense/counter attack force when outgunned
+- Lowered max build turn limit for high priority production buildings when AI is in a tough war
+- AI will now probably only build one workboat using very early capital logic as originally intended (speeds expansion in water resource heavy starts)
+- Resolved issues where AI early game build logic would get confused because Warriors cannot be built as UNITAI_CITY_DEFENSE

+Tech AI
+- Separated out building and unit valuation into own function for debugging and future efforts
+- Adjusted valuation of tech based on units enabled, boost to defensive units under ALERT and TURTLE and offensive when going for conquest victory
+- AIs going for DOMINATION victory will aim for Galleons earlier

+Civic AI
+- If AI is leader of AP, it now values state religion civics more
+- AI now values benefits it receives from wonders for state religion buildings when computing value for state religion civics

 Diplomacy AI
-- All AIs will check more frequently for tech trades when behind in tech race, biggest benefit for those who typically wait longest
+- All AIs will check more frequently for tech trades when well behind in tech race, biggest benefit for those who typically wait longest

 Gold AI
 - Improved AI budgeting for unit upgrades in scenarios, advanced start

+Missionary AI
+- Fixed issues and improved logic in AI usage of MISSIONARY strategy (religious full-court press)

+General AI
+- Changed player consistent random method for picking strategies from being based on capital city location to a stored rand, so AI player tendencies will be consistent even if capital moves

 Efficiency
 - Several efficiency improvements were added with Lead From Behind